Just as we humans wear our seatbelts while riding in the car, dogs need to use a crash-tested car harness.

-1. Sleepypod ClickIt Sport Crash-Tested Dog Car Harness
+1. Sleepypod ClickIt Sport Crash-Tested Car Safety Dog Harness

-It features a unique and patented Infinity Loop design, combined with an energy-absorbing padded vest to distribute and reduce the impact in the event of an accident.
-Also, it is crash-tested and proven to be one of the safest car harnesses on the market, plus it has earned the safety certification from the Center for Pet Safety (CPS) for dogs that weigh from 18 to 90 pounds.
+It has a unique and patented Infinity Loop design, with an energy-absorbing padded vest to distribute and reduce the impact in the event of an accident.
+It is also crash tested and proven to be one of the safest car harnesses on the market, in which it has earned the safety certification from the Center for Pet Safety (CPS) for dogs that weigh from 18 to 90 pounds.

 2. Sleepypod ClickIt Terrain Safety Harness

-Also, the Sleepypod ClickIt Terrain has adjustable seat belt grade straps with an anti-slip grip to keep your dog from sliding when you turn.
-Additionally, it comes with double D-rings and extra padding to maximize comfort when used for walking or hiking, along with reflective patches for enhanced visibility at night.
-Despite all that, it is lightweight and easy to use.
+Additionally, it has adjustable seatbelt-grade straps with an anti-slip grip to keep your dog from sliding when you turn.
+Plus, it comes with double D-rings for attaching a leash and extra padding to maximize comfort when used for walking or hiking, along with reflective patches for enhanced visibility at night.

 3. EzyDog Drive Safety Travel Dog Car Harness

-What we also like about the EzyDog is that it uses the Mag-Lok Instant Fit closure system, meaning you only need to fit the harness to your dog once.
-Not only can it be used to restrain your four-legged friend in the car to minimize the distraction while driving, but also able to function as a walking harness as it comes with double D-rings that allow you to attach the leash.
+Not only can it be used to restrain your four-legged friend in the car to minimize distractions while driving, but it also comes with double D-rings that allow you to attach a leash for daily walks.

 There are many reasons why you should be using a dog car harness while driving with your pooch, and below are some of them.